 We expect to incur additional costs associated with operating as a public company and to require substantial additional funding to continue to pursue our business and continue with our expansion plans.
 We may also encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may increase our capital needs and/or cause us to spend our cash resources faster than we expect.
 Accordingly, we expect that we will need to obtain substantial additional funding in order to continue our operations.
 To date, we have financed our operations entirely through equity investments by founders and other investors and the incurrence of debt, and we expect to continue to do so in the foreseeable future.
 Additional funding from those or other sources may not be available when or in the amounts needed, on acceptable terms, or at all.
 If we raise capital through the sale of equity, or securities convertible into equity, it would result in dilution to our existing stockholders, which could be significant depending on the price at which we may be able to sell our securities.
-If we raise additional capital through the incurrence of additional indebtedness, we would likely become subject to further covenants restricting our business activities, and holders of debt instruments may have rights and privileges senior to those of our equity investors.
+If we raise additional capital through the incurrence of due of our equity investors.
 In addition, servicing the interest and principal repayment obligations under debt facilities could divert funds that would otherwise be available to support development of new programs and marketing to current and potential new clients.
-If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate development of new programs or future marketing efforts.
+If we arise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate development of new programs or future marketing efforts.
 Any of these events could significantly harm our business, financial condition and prospects.